 The Company maintains self-insured retentions for its casualty insurance programs and health benefits at one of its subsidiaries and limits its exposure by maintaining stop-loss and aggregate liability coverages.
-At June 30, 2004 and December 31, 2003, approximately \$2,220 and \$1,400, respectively, was included in accrued liabilities in the Company's condensed consolidated balance sheets associated with self-insured retentions.
-At June 30, 2004 and December 31, 2003, the Company is contingently liable under standby letters of credit aggregating \$7,338 and \$7,172, respectively, which are primarily used as collateral to cover any contingency related to additional risk assessments pertaining to the self-insurance programs maintained by the Company.
+At September 30, 2004 and December 31, 2003, approximately \$2,294 and \$1,400, respectively, was included in accrued liabilities in the Company's condensed consolidated balance sheets associated with self-insured retentions.
+At September 30, 2004 and December 31, 2003, the Company is contingently liable under standby letters of credit aggregating \$5,868 and \$7,172, respectively, which are primarily used as collateral under self-insurance programs.
 The Company does not expect any material losses or obligations to result from the standby letters of credit as the Company expects to meet its obligations under the program in the ordinary course of business.
 Accordingly, the estimated fair value of these instruments is zero.